alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 ### macOS

 I install [`Maccy`](https://github.com/p0deje/Maccy) with `brew`.
-It looks like a native macOS app, is free and open-source, and is intuitive to use.
+It's a performant, free and open-source, native macOS app that is intuitive to use.
 {% capture fig_img %}
 ![maccy](/assets/images/maccy.png)
 {% endcapture %}

 {% capture fig_caption %}
-It leaves you wondering: Why doesn't Apple ship this experience by default?
+It leaves you wondering: Why hasn't Apple shipped this as part of the core OS?
 {% endcapture %}

 <figure>